Cable burning

 • £400 fixed penalty

-• recovery of clean up costs - this may include costs to repair damage caused to the highway or public land
+• recovery of clean-up costs.
+This may include costs to repair damage caused to the highway or public land

 • prosecution and an unlimited fine, imprisonment, or both